-Green hot tub water can be caused by algae which is usually a sign of insufficient sanitisation level (Chlorine or Bromine) in your tub.
+Green hot tub water can be caused by algae, which is usually a sign of an insufficient sanitisation level (chlorine or bromine) in your tub.

-Make sure to add your sanitiser and balance the pH once the hot tub has reached temperature.
-Getting the balance right is crucial so make sure you don’t overdo it with the chemicals as something like too much chlorine can damage the hot tub and irritate your skin.
+- Add your sanitiser and balance the pH once the hot tub has reached the correct temperature (usually around 38°C).
+Getting the balance right is crucial, so don’t overdo it with chemicals, as too much chlorine can damage the hot tub and irritate your skin.

-If your chlorine or bromine levels are low, it can lead to poorly sanitized water, causing it to go cloudy.
+If your chlorine or bromine levels are low, it can lead to poorly sanitised, cloudy water.
+Try adding a sprinkle of extra sanitiser.

-Check your waters pH levels to see if they are off-balance.
-If the water becomes more alkaline, scale can accumulate contributing to the cloudiness of your water.
+Check your water’s pH levels to see if they’re off balance.
+If the water becomes more alkaline, limescale can accumulate and increase the water’s cloudiness.

 Hot tub filters

-The first step to treating cloudy hot tub water is to test the chemical levels in your water to make sure the levels are correct.
-Balancing your water is easy when using hot tub test strips.
-A hot tub shocking treatment will kill any bacteria and reactive sanitisers and make sure you deep clean or replace the hot tub filter.
+Firstly, test the chemical levels in your water to ensure they’re correct.
+It’s easy to test the water with our hot tub test strips.
+A hot tub shocking treatment will kill any bacteria and reactive sanitisers.
+Make sure you deep clean or replace the hot tub filter.

 What causes hot tub foam?